ehh67855/SpringDemo/README.md

 # Message board - Spring Boot Demo

-## Overview
-This project is a simple project which displays user made messages using Spring Boot.
-It's designed for an in-class presentations on how to build a web application using the Spring Boot framework following the Model-View-Controller (MVC) design pattern.

 ## Login to application
 - Enter "user" for your username
 - Find the generated password in you command line log after running the application